 I was born in Krugersdorp in 1967.

 Although I chose a nursing career, I could not suppress the need to create and through-out my life I was always busy with different forms of arts and crafts (fabric painting, mosaic, decoupage) but it was only in 2015 that I decided to try my hand at “real” painting.
 I soon discovered my own style and technique which I am improving with practice and online studies and workshops by various artists.
-(Mel Elliott, Johan Voster and Kevin Hill).
+(Mel Elliott, Andre Voster, Willie Jacobs and Kevin Hill).

 My subjects changed since I started.
 I tried a variety of subjects but always came back to these types of compositions.

 I am inspired by At Botha and his paintings of Paternoster.
 I like his style and colours.
-Portchie is also inspiration – the vibrant colours of his work and then Rolf Rossouw – perfection, he can paint anything.
+Portchie is also an inspiration – the vibrant colours of his work and then Rudolf Rossouw – perfection, he can paint anything.

 The feeling I would like to give others through my paintings would be – serenity, nostalgia and buoyancy.